bbux-dev/datacraft/docs/source/usage.rst

    {"id": 9, "name": "Fido", "tag": "Aloof"}
    {"id": 10, "name": "Fluffy", "tag": "Affectionate"}

 The final form is a variation on form 2.
-Here the ``field_groups`` value is a dictionary of name to fields list. i.e.:
+Here the ``field_groups`` value is a dictionary of name to fields list.
+This acts like the first form and the sets of fields are rotated through in turn.

 .. code-block:: json